Jean Harlow: 1932–1937: Successful actress at MGM

 During the making of Red Dust, Bern—her husband of two months—was found dead at their home; this created a lasting scandal.
 Initially, Harlow was suspected of killing Bern, but his death was officially ruled a suicide by self-inflicted gunshot wound.
 Louis B. Mayer feared negative publicity from the incident and intended to replace Harlow in the film, offering the role to Tallulah Bankhead.
 Bankhead was appalled by the offer and wrote in her autobiography, "To damn the radiant Jean for the misfortune of another would be one of the shabbiest acts of all time.
 I told Mr. Mayer as much."
 Harlow kept silent, survived the ordeal, and became more popular than ever.
 A 2009 biography of Bern asserted that Bern was, in fact, murdered by a former lover and the crime scene re-arranged by MGM executives to make it appear Bern had killed himself.

 After Bern's death, Harlow began an indiscreet affair with boxer Max Baer who, though separated from his wife Dorothy Dunbar, was threatened with divorce proceedings naming Harlow as a co-respondent for alienation of affection, a legal term for adultery.
+The affair resulted in Harlow becoming pregnant, which led her to get an abortion to avoid further scandal.
 After Bern's death, the studio did not want another scandal and defused the situation by arranging a marriage between Harlow and cinematographer Harold Rosson.
 Rosson and Harlow were friends, and Rosson went along with the plan.
 They quietly divorced eight months later.

 By 1933, MGM realized the value of the Harlow-Gable team with Red Dust and paired them again in Hold Your Man (1933), which was also a box-office success.
 In the same year, she played the adulterous wife of Wallace Beery in the all-star comedy-drama Dinner at Eight, and played a pressured Hollywood film star in the screwball comedy Bombshell with Lee Tracy and Franchot Tone.
 The film has been said to be based on Harlow's own life or that of 1920s "It girl" Clara Bow.

 The following year, she was teamed with Lionel Barrymore and Tone in The Girl from Missouri (1934).
 The film was the studio's attempt to soften Harlow's image, but suffered from censorship problems, so much so that its original title, Born to Be Kissed, had to be changed.